Get new recipes each week + free 5 email series

 Dense and creamy with a hint of lemon and a crisp brown sugar-graham cracker crust, these bars are not only a cinch to make, they rival the very best NY cheesecake out there.

 Pound cake is like the little black dress of dessert: it’s elegant in its simplicity; you can dress it up or down; and it’s wonderful anytime, anywhere.
-This melt-in-your-mouth version is rich, buttery and fluffy all at the same time.

 With a crisp and buttery shortbread crust, luscious lemon filling, and dusting of powdered sugar, these lemon squares are as pretty as they are delicious.
 They also freeze beautifully, so you can make them ahead of time and defrost as needed.